mihaidragos3010/Le-Stats-Sportif/README.md

       - "lock_task_queue" and "task_queue" are used to synchronize the threads during the addition and extraction of tasks from the queue.

-      - The "lock_running_tasks" and "running_tasks" Lock and set of task IDs are used to track the state of the threads that are currently running.
+      - The "lock_running_tasks" and "running_tasks" Lock and Set of task IDs are used to track the state of the threads that are currently running.
 When a task is completed and its result is saved in a file, its ID is removed from the structure.
 This necessity arose when one thread writes the result file and the main thread tries to read from that file simultaneously.

 Resurse utilizate
 -